Pack3tL0ss/ConsolePi/README.md

 - PreConfigure ConsolePi with parameters normally entered during the initial install.
 So you bypass data entry and just get a verification screen.
 - PreConfigure a WLAN for the ConsolePi to connect to & enable SSH.
 Useful for headless installation, you just need to determine what IP address ConsolePi gets from DHCP.
 - Use real ovpn installation.
 The installer puts an example in, but as the config is specific to your ovpn server, the installer doesn't put a working config in.
-- Configure to Auto-Install on first boot.
-Only useful if you have a monitor, change the parameter to false if doing headless, as you'd want to do that after you ssh into ConsolePi.
-If you don't do Auto-Install this script does create a quick command 'consolepi-install' to simplify the long command string to pull the installer from this repo and launch.
+- create a quick command 'consolepi-install' to simplify the long command string to pull the installer from this repo and launch.

 Once Complete you place the newley blessed micro-sd in your raspberryPi and boot.
-The installer will automatically do it's thing.
+Login then `consolepi-install`

 **Manual Installation**